dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 ## Supported Products

-Below is a table listing the aircraft, handheld cameras and stand alone components supported by the DJI Onboard SDK.
+Below is a table listing the aircraft, handheld cameras and stand-alone components supported by the DJI Onboard SDK.
 <a id="supported_products"></a>
 <html><table class="table-product-accessories">
   <thead>